RustaceansKenya/driver-development-book/driver_book/src/bare_metal/cross_compilation/cross_compilation.md

 2. The Vendor-specific implementations on both the software and hardware of the target machine. (undone: this sentence needs further explanations)

 3. The **Execution environment** on which the compiled program is supposed to run on.
 In most cases the Execution environment is usually the OS.
-The execution environment affects the kind of symbls that get used in the object files.
+The execution environment affects the kind of symbols that get used in the object files.
 For example, a program that relies on the availability of a full-featured POSIX OS may have more symbols than those found in an object file meant for bare metal.

 4. The [**ABI**](../../misc/abi.md) of the execution environment.
 Depending on your definition of the ABI, the structure and content of the object file is almost entirely dependent on the ABI.